 At the end of the (Def)inition Lab, the team is aligned on a path forward, having developed and tested a lean, incremental, and iterative development plan for continually shipping thin slices of value until we have achieved the priority outcome and alleviated the priority user pains.
 The client and team deeply understand the users and the business’s core challenges.
 The client has honed in on the most important problems to solve first and has tested solutions; the first thing the client builds will have a higher likelihood of resonating with users.
 The client has a product roadmap and prioritized backlog so that their engineers, designers, and product managers can build with confidence.

 Whether you’re building a product from scratch or trying to figure out the next most critical thing to build for your existing product, Def Method’s (Def)inition Lab can help.
-Contact us if you’d like to work together, or book a free product consult for advice on how to structure your own (Def)inition Lab process.
+Contact us if you’d like to work together.